Net Worth

 Music Career

 Black’s popularity soared soon after when Drake posted a video of himself dancing to Kodak Black’s song “Skrt.”
-He was then signed with Atlantic Records and was set to join Lil Uzi Vert on the Parental Advisory Tour, but ultimately couldn’t attend.
+He was then signed with Atlantic Records and was set to join Lil Uzi Vert on the Parental Advisory Tour, but ultimately was unable to attend.

 Kodak Black’s Big Break